dataPulverizer/KernelMatrixBenchmark/README.md

 ### Interactivity

-When developing code programmers want a fast code/compile/result loop to quickly observe results and outputsin order to make progress or necessary changes; Julia’s interpreter is hands down the best for this and offers a smooth and feature-rich development experience, and D comes a close second.
+When developing code programmers want a fast code/compile/result loop to quickly observe results and outputs in order to make progress or necessary changes; Julia’s interpreter is hands down the best for this and offers a smooth and feature-rich development experience, and D comes a close second.
 This code/compile/result loop in compilers for example gcc's C++ can be slow even when compiling simple code.
 D has three compilers, the standard DMD compiler, the LLVM-based LDC compiler, and the GCC-based GDC.
 In this development process, the DMD and LDC compilers were used.
 DMD has **very** fast compilation times which is great for development.
 The LDC compiler is great for getting great performance.
 Chapel's compiler is very slow in comparison, to give an example, running Linux’s `time` command on DMD vs Chapel’s compiler for the kernel matrix code with no optimizations gives us for D:

 ```
 real	0m0.545s